Toby Turner

 Tobias Joseph Turner (born March 3, 1985), also known by his stage name Tobuscus, is an American Internet personality, actor, and musician.
 He is best known for his YouTube videos including vlogs, Let's Plays and music.
-As of August 2025, Turner has a total of nearly 14 million subscribers and over 3.937 billion video views over his three YouTube channels.
-In addition to producing his own original content over three channels, Turner has worked together with a wide range of other YouTube personalities on various projects.
+As of May 2026, Turner has a total of nearly 14 million subscribers and over 3.94 billion video views over his three YouTube channels.
+Turner's career has seen him work together with multiple YouTube personalities on different projects.

+In 2016, several of Turner's ex-girlfriends accused him of having drugged and cheated on them throughout their relationships.
+Turner denied these claims, and stated he had never done anything without prior consent.
+Following the allegations, production was halted and canceled on an exclusive YouTube Red series starring Turner, and several acquaintances distanced themselves from him.
+Turner has since voiced right-wing and anti-immigration stances on his X account, leading to mixed reception.

 Early life

-Tobias Joseph Turner was born on March 3, 1985, in Osborn, Mississippi, and grew up in Niceville, Florida.
-He graduated from Niceville High School, where he attended school with Congressman Matt Gaetz and attended the University of Florida, and having an interest in filmmaking, graduated with a degree in telecommunication production.
+Tobias Joseph Turner was born on March 3, 1985, in Mississippi, and grew up in Niceville, Florida.
+He graduated from Niceville High School, where he attended school with former Congressman Matt Gaetz and attended the University of Florida, and having an interest in filmmaking, graduated with a degree in telecommunication production.
 In a November 2011 vlog, Turner revealed that the name Tobuscus was given to him by one of his high school friends while performing in a play together.
 Turner's mother later took out a loan and bought him a video camera, an act he appreciated, as it helped begin his YouTube career.